sinyi-chou/backup/_posts/2019-10-26-classification-auc.md

 4. [ROC curves and Area Under the Curve explained](https://www.dataschool.io/roc-curves-and-auc-explained/)
 5. [Probabilistic interpretation of AUC](https://www.alexejgossmann.com/auc)

-Some great ideas of plots are from the reference.
-All the plots and animation in the blog are made on my own.
-Please feel to use it with the reference/citation with my watermark
+**All the plots and animation in this post are made on my own with ideas inspired by above references.
+Please reference my website when used.**